KWP Club Leadership and Board of Directors

 Eric has been a paddler for many years.
-First taking to the canoe but upon finding that kayaks are more durable for the water he likes to swim in, he took a crash course for 5 hours at the Gull in June of 2016.
+First as a canoeist, but upon finding that kayaks are more durable for the water he likes to swim in, he took a 5 hours crash course at the Gull in 2016.
 He quickly got an unreliable roll and has been finding new ways to wreck his kayak ever since.
-For those that don’t know, after roll attempt number 7 he does tend to look for a t-rescue.
-After going about in a submarine part of last season he saw a reclusive Pyranha i3 and that is the boat you will see him in now.
-Parts of his sanity (and paint from various boats) pepper the continent but his new plastic love has only seen the Ottawa, Mississauga, Gull, Grand, and lock 28 in the Trent-Severn.
-With a knack for bringing pretty good food for our potlucks in the past season, he looks forward to being as friendly and welcoming to new members, as he has been fortunate to have had in his experience.
+For those that don’t know, after 7 roll attempts he does tend to look for a t-rescue.
+Parts of his sanity (and paint from various boats) pepper the continent but his new plastic love has only seen the Ottawa, Mississauga, Gull, Grand, and lock 28 on the Trent-Severn.
+With a knack for bringing pretty good food to our potlucks, he looks forward to being as friendly and welcoming to new members, as he has been fortunate to have experienced.

 Simon Dadds, Secretary and Website Management, Director

-I had my introduction to kayaking in the Kawartha in 1992, when I did a beginners whitewater course at the Gull River, after a weeklong road trip which included the Kipawa river in a raft and running the Madawaska section in front of MKC.
-Two decades later, still wearing the same paddling clothes, I am back.
+Simon was introduced to kayaking in 1992, when he did a beginners whitewater course at the Gull River, after a weeklong road trip which included the Kipawa river in a raft and running the Madawaska section in front of MKC.
+Two decades later, still wearing the same paddling clothes, he is back.
 (Though the R7 kayak is now a lawn ornament or goat watering trough somewhere in northern BC).

-We are a family of 3 and we like to paddle.
-If you see on the river a necky jive, with duct tape around the cockpit, that’s me.
+He has a family of 3 and they all like to paddle.
+If you see on the river a necky jive, with duct tape around the cockpit, that’s him.